 The family in which one or both parents stops drinking can experience growth that eventually leads to healthy individuals and a healthy family.
 The recovery process is difficult and often out of control during the early months and years of the process of healing, and can be as disruptive and chaotic as the addiction itself.
 For example, the anxiety experienced by a child whose mother is newly sober is normal.
-One can expect that treatment will involve education about what is expected and normal in the first weeks and months of recovery, along with guidance in providing safety and stability for the child.
+One can expect that family-supported treatment will involve education about what is expected and normal in the first weeks and months of recovery, along with guidance in providing safety and stability for the child.

 Therapists may ask the family direct questions to better understand the role of drinking in the family.
 They will look for clues that drinking is an important part of family life.
-For example, do your family arguments always occur following cocktail time?
+For example: Do your family arguments always occur following cocktail time?
 Who drinks?
 When?
 How much?
 What happens when someone is drinking?
 What happens before and after?

 These questions help determine the degree of denial and the kinds of other defenses and explanations that help maintain the addiction.
-Perhaps the family will acknowledge that Dad drinks, but will insist that his drinking is not the problem.
-If it weren’t for the demands on him at work, he wouldn’t need to drink so much.
-Kids may also hear that parental drinking is their fault.
-If they didn’t fight so much, if they got better grades or didn’t whine, Mom wouldn’t need to drink.
+Perhaps the family will acknowledge that “dad drinks,” but will insist that his drinking is not the problem: “if it weren’t for the demands on him at work, he wouldn’t need to drink so much.”
+Kids may also hear that parental drinking is their fault: “if they didn’t fight so much, if they got better grades or didn’t whine, mom wouldn’t need to drink.”

 The questions of who needs treatment, when, and for what reasons may need to be answered by a variety of helping professionals.
 When it is not clear if a child needs help, the therapist might consider providing educational opportunities and small groups as an introduction to treatment and further evaluation.

 Children of alcoholics have little or no choice but to adapt to the environment and the family in which they are raised.
-In the future, affected children who go untreated may bring their troubles to adult relationships and families.
+In the future, affected children who go untreated may bring their troubles to adult relationships and families